Techypanda/Interactive-Study-Planner/README.md

+# Capstone Group 3 - Ricky's Course Planner

+## Infrastructure Templates

+Any changes to infrastructure via CloudFormation should be done here, RootTemplate is what created all of our accounts.

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.